 Employees must follow district and department or campus procedures to report or request any leave of absence and complete the appropriate form or certification.
+Kenedy ISD uses to web-based or App-based program Red Rover to report any absences.
 Any unapproved absences or absences beyond accumulated or available paid leave shall result in deduction from the employee's pay.